dmikusa/js-file-upload-demo/README.md

 The URL to access in your browser will be printed out, but by default the app listens on port 5001 so http://localhost:5001/ should work.

+### Go Server App

+1. Install Go & setup GOPATH / GOROOT
+2. Run `go run server.go`

+The URL to access in your browser will be printed out, but by default the app listens on port 5001 so http://localhost:5001/ should work.

 ### Javascript

 You can also just open `index.html` in your browser directly.
 This will work for all of the functionality except the file upload part.
 You need the server running to test that.